ShivakumarSwamy/common-vocabulary-for-iot/topics-management/README.md

 - The JAR built by maven can be use to deploy the app based on [profile](./src/main/resources/application.yml) default, dev, and docker

-- Manage terms meaning, hardware types, topics
+- Manage terms meaning, component types, topics

+## Version 0.4.0

+- change of api url from `/api/manager/hardware-types` to `/api/manager/component-types`
+- version update vocabulary 0.2.2 -> 0.2.3

 ## Version 0.3.1